-Spark plugs are a vital part of any engine, and choosing the right one can make all the difference in how your engine performs.
+Spark plugs are a vital part of any engine; choosing the right one can make all the difference in your engine’s performance.
 That’s why it’s important to consider the heat range when selecting spark plugs for your vehicle.

 When it comes to NGK spark plugs, you don’t have to worry about sacrificing reliable performance, even when considering heat range.
 Their specialized design ensures that each plug has an optimal temperature range for efficient operation and also helps protect against fouling and pre-ignition.